C4ntasaur/drainage-analysis-cpp/README.md

     - .txt, space separated values
     - .csv, comma separated values
     - .bin, binary file with Map width and height given as an integer header

+    This is incompatible with a bare multidirectional flow process (-p mdf).

 - **Image Export:** Run in verbose mode to get detailed output.